OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 8.3.
 Privacy

-Apple could argue that it can not allow third party browsers (complete with their own engines) because they will [provide users with functionality](https://docs.google.com/document/d/1SoamKhuJD6wKgwFUJcyr6nJCeIislqsIM-f0Ytikepo/edit#heading=h.u5ygilw20uu2) that Apple believes only Native Apps should have.
+Apple could argue that it can not allow third-party browsers (complete with their own engines) because they will [provide users with functionality](https://docs.google.com/document/d/1SoamKhuJD6wKgwFUJcyr6nJCeIislqsIM-f0Ytikepo/edit#heading=h.u5ygilw20uu2) that Apple believes only Native Apps should have.

 Apple's public position on denying these APIs is that they could be used to fingerprint the user.
 As is extensively argued in <!-- TODO --> [this section](#), Apple's position is wildly inconsistent between Web and Native.
 There is a strong case that the current protections in other browsers for these features are far stronger than the ones Apple provides for analogous Native features.